Josh-XT/AGiXT/docs/1-Getting started/3-Examples.md

 ## Expert Agent Example

-Example of a basic AGiXT expert agent:  Set your agent, make it learn whichever urls or files you want, then just keep using that conversation ID to keep a conversation going with the AI where it is aware of the history of your conversation (last 5 interactions).
-If you want to keep talking to it about the same docs without the history, start a new conversation and keep going with the same agent without any retraining of the documentation.
-Any conversations you have with the AI will be saved in the `agixt/conversations` directory and will also be viewable from inside of the AGiXT Streamlit Web UI.
+Example of a basic AGiXT expert agent:  Create your agent, make it learn from whichever files or websites you want.
+You can try it out in the same notebook and in the web interface.

 You can open this file in a Jupyter Notebook and run the code cells to see the example in action.